 - I have no problem with swimmers of any ability using wetsuits in training swims, or leisure swims, to help them swim for longer in cold water than they would otherwise, or to extend the training season.
-I’ve done this myself – specifically, last December in Santa Barbara, with my friend Rob D. My cold-water acclimation has since improved, so I’d probably make a different decision now.
+I’ve done this myself - specifically, Rob D. My cold-water acclimation has since improved, so I’d probably make a different decision now.

-- I have no problem with people using wetsuits in races in which wetsuits are specifically allowed (even encouraged) – such as many open-water races in the UK (including the Dart 10K, recently swum by my friend IronMike), and most open-water races in the US organized by triathletes.
-Again, I’ve occasionally worn a wetsuit myself in such races – including the Nite Moves swims in Santa Barbara.
+- I have no problem with people using wetsuits in races in which wetsuits are specifically allowed (even encouraged) - such as many open-water races in the UK, the Nite Moves swims in Santa Barbara.
 It’s annoying to lose to people just because they’re wearing a wetsuit and you’re not.